I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 The findings:

-Only fractions containing soluble PACs produced anti-adhesion activity.
+Only fractions containing soluble PACs produced meaningful anti-adhesion activity.
 Insoluble PACs, the ones bound up in fiber and pomace, did not.

 After daily consumption over a one-week intervention, the juice extract product produced significantly higher urinary anti-adhesion activity than the whole-berry product.